 Learn more and then complete a Hunger P.O.D.
 Squad application to get started.

-As a member, you commit to being a part of the solution by selecting five of the following activities to participate in per year:
+As a member, you commit to being a part of the solution by selecting five activities to participate in per year:

 Prepared to learn more